Feature Engineering with Regularity Structures: Numerical simulations

-In general one needs to specify the boundary conditions of the above equation, i.e. the values of $u(t,x)$ for $x \in \partial D$.
+We present several numerical experiments where we learn the solution of the PDE \eqref{eq:PDE} with different choices of operator $\CL$ and non-linearities $\mu,\sigma$.
+In general one needs to specify the boundary conditions of \eqref{eq:PDE}, i.e. the values of $u(t,x)$ for $x \in \partial D$.
 For simplicity, we only consider periodic boundary conditions in our experiment, but Dirichlet or Neumann boundary conditions can be easily implemented.
+As in Section \ref{subsec:algos}, we will only consider MFVs (Definition \ref{def:model}) with $K=1$ and $q\leq 1$.